Introduction to Networks

 If the graph is not connected, it may contain connected components.

 A connected component is a subgraph that is connected.
+The above graph on the left has a connected subgraph.

 In a directed graph, we can also ask if it is strongly connected.